Zhanglab-IOZ/LILAP/README.md

 Low-input Low-cost amplification-free library-production method for PacBio Long-read sequencing

 All the codes for LILAP are available in the 'code.sh' file.
 The installation of the software should be conducted with the correct versions specified in the accompanying paper.
+The Snakemake file integrates automatic workflows for genome assembly, polishing, evaluation, SV calling, etc., with test data for ISO1-1 available in the snakemake/data directory.
+If errors occur, run commands individually, as they may stem from version differences of Snakemake or the programs used.

 Links for the single-fly genome (and Wolbachia) assemblies: